Easy Ayurveda Video Classes

 Karanja trees are distributed throughout India up to 1200 feet height from sea level.

 Pongamia pinnata (L. ) Pierre is popularly known as Karanja, Indian beech, Pongamia tree, Indian pongamia.
-The plant Karanja is wide spread in India, Japan, Australia, Malaysia etc.
+The plant Karanja is widespread in India, Japan, Australia, Malaysia etc.

 Vernacular names, Sanskrit synonyms